mtharrison/susie/README.md

 #### With a readable stream

 A really nice way to provide an EventSource is using a ReadableStream.
-This is really simple with Susie.
+This is really simple with SuSiE.
 Just call `reply.event(stream)`.
 The stream should not be in `objectMode`:

 ```javascript
 server.route({